UrbanKlobcic/ESPL_code/README.md

-# ESPL_code
+# Urban Klobcic
-This is a Git tutorial for ESPL course
+This is a tutorial on how to use git.